MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 >**Note**: For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.

-To keep the focus on the security aspects of Azure, related to building this proof of concept, you will start from an automated ARM template deployment, setting up a Virtual Machine with Visual Studio 2019 and SQL Server Management Studio 19.
+To keep the focus on the security aspects of Azure, related to building this proof of concept, you will start from an automated ARM template deployment, setting up a Virtual Machine with Visual Studio and SQL Server Management Studio.

 ## Lab objectives